kaby76/Trash/src/trjson/readme.md

 ## Current version

-0.20.25 Updates to trgen.
+0.20.26 Updates to trparse.
 NB: not all Trash tools supported yet.